webrecorder/browsertrix/docs/develop/frontend-dev.md

 cp sample.env.local .env.local
 ```

 Update `API_BASE_URL` in `.env.local` to point to your dev backend base URL.
+For example:

 ```
 API_BASE_URL=http://dev.example.com
 ```

+!!! note

-_Note:_ This setup assumes that your API endpoints are available under `/api`, which is the default configuration for the Browsertrix Cloud backend.
+    This setup assumes that your API endpoints are available under `/api`, which is the default configuration for the Browsertrix Cloud backend.

 If connecting to a local deployment cluster, set API_BASE_URL to: